 Access SPIN from any campus-connected computer by clicking on the graphic below.

-You can set up a user account to acess SPIN QS from off-campus.
+You can set up a user account to access SPIN QS from off-campus.
 Contact Catherine Anson for information.

 Check with colleagues and professional societies to see which agencies frequently fund in your field.
 Agency websites will often list previously awarded grants which will provide information on projects and average award amount.
 Searching Google for grants in a particular subject field may also yield results.